snrnats/doc-centre/docfx_project/reports/experience.md

 # Delivery Experience

-The **Delivery Experience** report enables you to get an overview of the delivery windows and types requested by your customer, as well as how often your carriers were unable to meet those delivery promises.
+The **Delivery Experience** report enables you to get an overview of the delivery windows and types requested by your customer, as well as how often your carriers were met those delivery promises.

 It comprises a **Consignments by Delivery Window** pie chart, a **Customer Promise Met** bar chart, a **Delivery Type by Carrier** bar chart, and a **Delivery Window by Carrier** bar chart.

 <a href="../images/reports/experience.png" target="_blank">
     <img src="../images/reports/experience.png"/>